CleisonManriqueAguirre/tensor_HODMD_sk/README.md

-Woaw, such an usefull course, from a wonderfull teacher: Cleison Manrique Armando
+Such a usefull course from a wonderfull teacher: Cleison Manrique by student Arofrenita Rarivonji